So, you want to teach nature and sustainability to English language learners?

 If you can learn it, you can teach it.

-These four steps–keeping a nature journal, getting the list of basic equipment, getting access to appropriate learning materials and doing your skills and knowledge self-assessment–will all help you to get a better understanding of how these methods work and why, and get you on your way.
+These four steps–keeping a nature journal, getting the list equipment essentials, gaining access to quality content and assessing your own skills and knowledge–will all help you to get a better understanding of how these methods work and why, and get you on your way.
 All four of these are components of your Starter Guide.

 Join the newsletter now and you’ll be in!